johsteffens/tbman/README.md

 <a name="anchor_one_function_for_everything"></a>
 ### One function for everything
-Alternatively, you can use one of the following two functions to handle all basic manager functionality as well as some special features of tbman.
+Alternatively, you can use one of the following two functions for basic manager functionality as well as some special features of tbman.

 ```C
 void* tbman_alloc(  void* current_ptr,                      size_t requested_size, size_t* granted_size );